Skip to content

 # note that posts are not populated for author even if explicitly

-# included in select_related - note no posts in dict()
+# included in select_related - note no posts in model_dump()

 # still can filter through fields of related model